 Storage

 These kebabs stay good in the fridge for up to 5 days in an airtight container and for a month in the freezer.
-To reheat the kebabs on the stovetop, warm a pan with a little oil, cover, and heat until warmed through.
-I wouldn’t recommend microwaving these kebabs as they become dry and rubbery.
+To reheat the kebabs on the stovetop, warm a pan with a small amount of oil, cover it, and heat until the kebabs are warmed through.
+I wouldn’t recommend microwaving these kebabs, as they tend to become dry and rubbery.

 To Freeze: Freeze uncooked kebabs on a baking sheet for 30 minutes to an hour and then store them in an airtight container or zip-top bag for up to a month.
-When ready to bake, pop them in a preheated 400ºF/200ºC oven for 20-25 minutes.
+When ready to bake, place them in a preheated oven at 400°F/200 °C for 20-25 minutes.

 FAQs

 This usually happens when there is too much moisture in the kebab.
-Make sure to remove all moisture from the onions.
+Ensure that all moisture is removed from the onions.
 Remember that onions chopped in the food processor tend to release more moisture.

 Yes.
-Chicken is a leaner protein source than red meat.
-These chicken seekh kebabs are also low in calories and carbohydrates as there are no bread crumbs or other flour-based binders.
+Chicken is a leaner protein source compared to red meat.
+These chicken seekh kebabs are also low in calories and carbohydrates, as they contain no breadcrumbs or other flour-based binders.

 Seekh kebabs are made with ground meat, while shish kebabs are made with meat cubes.
-Seekh kebabs are a staple of Pakistani and Indian cuisine, while shish kebabs are commonly found in Middle Eastern, especially Turkish, cuisine.
+Seekh kebabs are a staple of Pakistani and Indian cuisine, while shish kebabs are commonly found in Middle Eastern cuisine, especially in Turkey.

 Seekh kebabs are traditionally eaten with parathas.
 I like to eat them with almond flour tortillas instead.

-Kebabs need condiments, my Tamarind Chutney and Pea Chutney are similar to what restaurants serve with kebabs.
-If you feel like making a salad, make some Kachumbar to go along with it.
+Kebabs often require condiments; my Tamarind Chutney and Pea Chutney are similar to what restaurants serve with kebabs.
+If you feel like making a salad, make some Kachumbar to accompany it.

-Or for a weeknight dinner, try my Tadka Daal and make some white rice or cauliflower rice to keep it low-carb.
+Or for a weeknight dinner, try my Tadka Daal and pair it with white rice or cauliflower rice to keep it low-carb.

 If you try this recipe, I’d appreciate it so much if you could leave a review in the comments below and rate it!
 I love hearing feedback, and the recipe rating helps others decide if they want to make this recipe.
 You can also share your creations and tag me on Instagram @eatdrinkpure